Huntington Park, California Therapists

 Factors That Contribute to Emotional Disorders

-Poverty is a major contributing factor of mental health disorders.
-According to Psychiatric Times, poverty is one of the most significant social detriments on mental and physical health.
-Poverty in childhood is associated with lower school achievement, worse cognitive, attention, and behavioral outcomes and higher rates of depressive and anxiety disorders.
-Poverty in adulthood is linked to higher rates of psychiatric disorders, psychological distress, anxiety and depressive disorders and suicide.
+Poverty is a major contributing factor to mental health disorders.
+According to Psychiatric Times, poverty is one of the most significant social detriments to mental and physical health.
+Poverty in childhood is associated with lower school achievement, worse cognitive, attention, and behavioral outcomes, and higher rates of depressive and anxiety disorders.
+Poverty in adulthood is linked to higher rates of psychiatric disorders, psychological distress, anxiety and depressive disorders, and suicide.

 The cost of living in Huntington Park may make residents feel the state of their poverty even more acutely.
 The median property value in the area is $322,300.
-The cost of living index is 124, which is lower than California’s 138 but substantially higher than the nation’s index.
-The cost of living, combined with the below average income levels, likely contribute to poor emotional wellbeing.
+The cost of living index is 124, lower than California’s 138 but substantially higher than the nation’s index.
+The cost of living, combined with the below-average income levels, likely contributes to poor emotional well-being.

 Crime in Huntington Park is not good either.
-According to AreaVibes, which gave the area an F grade for crime, Huntington Park sees more of all types of crime than the state or the nation save for in two areas: burglary and theft.
-In areas of murder, rape, robbery, assault, violent crimes, vehicle crimes and property crimes, Huntington Park blew the state and nation out of the water.
-Fear of crime is associated with lower rates of mental wellbeing, as fear of crime prevents individuals from participating in the social or physical activities they need to in order to improve their emotional well-being.
+According to AreaVibes, which gave the area an F grade for crime, Huntington Park sees more of all types of crime than the state or the nation save for two areas: burglary and theft.
+In areas of murder, rape, robbery, assault, violent crimes, vehicle crimes, and property crimes, Huntington Park blew the state and nation out of the water.
+Fear of crime is associated with lower rates of mental well-being, as fear of crime prevents individuals from participating in the social or physical activities they need to improve their emotional well-being.

 Availability of Mental Health Care in Huntington Park

-In terms of mental health friendliness, California earns an average rating of 25 out of all 50 states.
-In terms of access to care, however, it ranks slightly lower, coming in at number 31.
+Regarding mental health friendliness, California earns an average rating of 25 out of all 50 states.
+In terms of access to care, however, it ranks slightly lower, at number 31.
 Los Angeles is overcrowded, making it difficult for the city to provide enough mental health care workers to attend to the growing population’s needs.
 Though it is certainly trying, the mental health care industry falls short in this Southern California city.